Siemens VAV Controller Alternative: A Practical Comparison with Saswell VAV Controller

 7. Cost Comparison (Critical Factor)

 This is where the biggest difference lies.
-Important note: Saswell solutions are specifically designed to break dependency on proprietary Tier-1 brands, offering a more flexible and cost-efficient alternative.
+Saswell solutions are specifically designed to break dependency on proprietary Tier-1 brands, offering a more flexible and cost-efficient alternative — typically at one‑third the hardware cost of Siemens equivalents.
+For a deeper ROI analysis, see our OEM cost reduction guide.

 8. When Should You Choose Saswell?